opstree/OT-Dockerlinter/README.md

 ### Roadmap

 - [X] Add project badges in README
-- [X] Fixed all linters warnings
+- [X] Fixed all linter warnings
 - [X] Add CI workflow for linter
 - [ ] Add JSON support in Jenkins warnings-ng plugin
-- [X] Add more rules in checklist
+- [X] Add more rules to the checklist
 - [ ] Add ignore flag
 - [X] Make JSON output pretty
 - [ ] Create a Jenkins shared library function to call it inside the Jenkinsfile

 ### Contact

-If you have any suggestion or query.
+If you have any suggestions or queries.
 Contact us at

 opensource@opstree.com